nwhitehead/vida/README.md

 ## Getting it

+Vida is a single Lua source file `vida.lua` (available in the `output` directory in the repository) that you can copy to `/usr/local/share/lua/5.1` or wherever else you keep your Lua modules.

-You can install vida using luarocks:
+You can also install vida using luarocks:
 ```
 sudo luarocks install vida
 ```